FORRESTHUACHEN/Image_based_HPV_Prediction_for_Oropharyngeal_Cancer/README.md

 ## (2)Deep Feature Extraction

-For extracted deep feature from action recognition networks, we need to transfer DICOM data to videos, You can use [''](https://github.com/FORRESTHUACHEN/Image_based_HPV_Prediction_for_Oropharyngeal_Cancer/blob/main/DICOMtoVIDEO/GenerateOPCVideo.py) to finish this transform.
+For extracted deep feature from action recognition networks, we need to transfer DICOM data to videos, You can use ['DICOMtoVIDEO
+/GenerateOPCVideo.py'](https://github.com/FORRESTHUACHEN/Image_based_HPV_Prediction_for_Oropharyngeal_Cancer/blob/main/DICOMtoVIDEO/GenerateOPCVideo.py) to finish this transform.
+An example of transferred video of patient 'RADCURE-0005' can be found in here.